viet34tqc/notebook/interview.md

 React uses `key` as a way to distinguish between any components.
 Let's say you have a list of items without `key`.
 Under the hood, React converts the items into React elements with the same type.
 There is no way to distinguish them.
 When we have an unique key for each item, React can differentiate and also track them when they get deleted, added or re-ordered.

-If the key of item retains between re-renders, React will ignore re-rendering it => better perfomance.
+If the key of item retains between re-renders, React will reuse the component instead of re-create it => better perfomance.

 Key must be unique.
 And you shouldn't take index as key, as when you add or remove items (at the top of the list), the index (or key) of all items will be changed => bugs